tjwkura5/microblog_EC2_deployment/stuff.md

     sudo systemctl status jenkins
     ```

 If everything looks good then we should be able to move on.
-If you like to see the final script (jenkins_install.sh) it is located in the root directory of the project.
+If you want to see the final script (jenkins_install.sh) it is located in the root directory of the project.

 **Configure Application Server:**